Huge American flag stolen from California veterans cemetery

 The cemetery’s gates were closed at the time, Melnyk said.

-Veterans Affairs police are investigating the theft of the flag, which measures 25 feet by 30 feet (7.6 meters by 9.1 meters), Melnyk said.
+Veterans Affairs police are investigating the theft of the flag, which measures 25 feet by 30 feet, Melnyk said.

 The crime “cannot detract in the slightest way from the honor and respect we pay on this Memorial Day to those service men and women who made the ultimate sacrifice for our nation,” Melnyk said.